15532th/rss2jbr/README.md

 Possible options for specific user:

 - `xmpp_username`: JID to send messages about feeds listed in actions for this user
-- `timezone_offset`: used to recalculate timestamps in jabber message if any.
-Use when script runs in different timezone
+- `timezone_offset`: used to recalculate timestamps to local time in jabber messages.
+All timestamps are internally stored in UTC

 ```yaml
 users: